top of page

 • The MS-VBAL (the VBA language specification) - the definitive guide for the VBA language ... tricky to navigate if you're not familiar with it, and it is ONLY the VBA language (so nothing specific to individual applications eg Excel, Word etc) but this provides the detail that is so often missing from the Office VBA Reference

-• The RibbonX specification 2007 and 2010 - both still relevant for creating 'ribbon XML'
+• The RibbonX 2007 specification (aka MS-CUSTOMUI) and the RibbonX 2010 specification (aka MS-CUSTOMUI2) - both still relevant for creating 'ribbon XML'

 Books (external links)